Serissa Bonsai Tree Care

 Serissa Bonsai Cultivation

 Our experience of this species as indoor bonsai has been positive.
 The most important factor is having the tree in a good quality growing media.
 When re-potting we have found that removing all of the fibrous soil these trees are imported in is important. makes an excellent growing medium for serissa.
 Once in good clean soil serissa only need to be re-potted every 3-4 years.
 It's perfectly normal for the tree to drop most of it's leaves after re-potting.
-Following re-potting do not fertilize until you see SIGNIFICANT strong new growth.
+Following re-potting do not fertilise until you see SIGNIFICANT strong new growth.

 Serissa Bonsai in Summer